What to Expect & What to Bring

 - You might like to have a small air mattress or camping pad to make the shelter cot a little more comfortable (optional and based on personal preference)

 - Overnight notions /hygiene necessities/ medications/ washcloth and/or towel

 - Sleep mask (optional)

-Note: drinks, snacks and meals are provided for you there – no need to pack unless you have specific needs.
+Note: drinks and meals will be provided – no need to pack unless you have specific needs.